microsoftgraph/msgraph-training-smartui-components/Demos/01-pickers/README.md

 1. Enter a **Redirect URL** to the callback page file.
 For this lab, use the value `https://localhost:44313/OneDriveFilePickerCallback.html`

 1. Select the **Add URL** button.
 1. Enter a **Redirect URL** for the implicit flow callback.
-For this lab, use the value `https://localhost:44313/signin-oidc'
+For this lab, use the value `https://localhost:44313/signin-oidc`
 1. Select the **Add URL** button again.
 1. Enter a **Redirect URL** for the admin consent callback.
-For this lab, use the value `https://localhost:44313/Account/Azure ADTenantConnected'
+For this lab, use the value `https://localhost:44313/Account/Azure ADTenantConnected`

     ![Screenshot of Platform section of the Application Registration Portal page](../../images/Exercise1-03.png)